akash-kumar-saw/Akash-Kumar-Saw/README.md

 # Hi there! 👋 I'm Akash Kumar Saw
-A detailed-oriented, responsible, and committed DevOps & BlockChain Engineer with a get-it-done, on-time, and high-quality product spirit.
+A detailed-oriented, responsible, and committed **Full Stack Software Developer**, **BlockChain Developer** & a **DevOps Engineer** with a get-it-done, on-time, and high-quality product spirit.
 I'm a self and quick learner, self-motivated and confident.

 ## 👼 Portfolio : https://akash-kumar-saw.github.io/portfolio/
 ## 👼👼 Portfolio for Blockchain Lovers : https://akash-kumar-saw.github.io/DecentralizedPortfolio/